-I spotted these little sauce bottles made by Sistema in my local supermarket, and I couldn’t resist them.
+I spotted little sauce bottles made by Sistema in my local supermarket, and I couldn’t resist them.
 Of course they would be perfect for carrying a little portion of ketchup or mayo in a lunch box, and no doubt I will use them as intended at some point, but I had another use in mind for them.
 It struck me that they would be perfect for icing little details, and possibly easier to use than a piping bag, at least for me!
 I bought them, all ready to trial my idea last week, and was pleased to bits to find that it worked, better than I thought possible!

 I couldn’t find the ready-made royal icing sugar, so I used normal icing sugar and this simple recipe that I found on the fantastic Red Ted Art website.
 I cut the icing recipe down by half, but I still had far too much icing for my needs, so would recommend cutting it in half again for this project.